 Closest MRT: Ang Mo Kio MRT is a 30-minute walk away; many bus lines stop nearby the park, though.

-The Far East Organization Children’s Garden at Gardens by the Bay (whew, that’s a mouthful!) serves up a combination of a both a splash pad and a [blessedly shady] adventure playground with treehouses, rope walks, and a 130m nature trail.
+The Far East Organization Children’s Garden at Gardens by the Bay (currently closed during the pandemic) serves up a combination of a both a splash pad and a [blessedly shady] adventure playground with treehouses, rope walks, and a 130m nature trail.
 This is definitely one to bring your swimsuit and a towel along to, as it offers the perfect antidote to a hot day of exploring Gardens by the Bay.
 NB: The park is closed every Monday; opening hours are Tuesday – Sunday from 9am to 7pm (last admission at 6pm).

 Location: 18 Marina Gardens Drive, Singapore 018953.
 The playground is located next to the Cloud Forest Dome; click here to see it on a map